freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 290.1

-run script
+Run the script and enter values until it is done again so you can see what the title looks like.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
+- You can press `ctrl+c` to close the program

 ## 300. echo --help

 ### 300.1

-echo --help in terminal
+It would be nice if there was some new lines around the title.
+You've probably used the `--help` flag before, see if you can use it with `echo` to try and find a way to add empty lines.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `echo --help` in the terminal and press enter

 ## 310. man echo

 ### 310.1

-man echo
+That didn't work as I hoped.
+Another way to find information about a command is with `man`.
+It stands for `manual` and you can use it like this: `man <command>`.
+See if there's a manual for `echo`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `man echo` in the terminal and press enter

-## 320. Add echo -e "\n~~ Questionnaire ~~\n"
+## 320. Add echo -e \n~~ Questionnaire ~~\n

 ### 320.1

-Add echo -e "\n~~ Questionnaire ~~\n"
+That `-e` option looks promising, and the `\n` below it says `new line`.
+Change the title command to `echo -e \n~~ Questionnaire ~~\n` to put an empty line before and after it.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Change the suggested line to `echo -e \n~~ Questionnaire ~~\n`

+## 323. ./questionnaire

+### 323.1

+Run it to see if it worked.
+You can press `ctrl+c` to close the program after it starts if you don't want to enter values.

+#### HINTS

+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
+- You can press `ctrl+c` to close the program

+## 326. Change to echo -e "\n~~ Questionnaire ~~\n"

+### 326.1

+Didn't work.
+When using patterns like `\n`, you need to enclose the string in double quotes (`"<string>"`).
+Place double quotes around the title to see it will print the empty lines.

+#### HINTS

+- Change the suggested line to `echo -e "\n~~ Questionnaire ~~\n"`

 ## 330. ./questionnaire

 ### 330.1

-run script
+Try running it again to make sure it worked.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
+- You can press `ctrl+c` to close the program

 ## 340. Add QUESTION3 variable

 ### 340.1

-Create a `QUESTION3` variable and set the value to "And what's your favorite food?"
+It's working :smile: Create a `QUESTION3` variable next to the other ones and set the value to `"What's your favorite coding website?"`

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `QUESTION3="What's your favorite coding website?"` by the other variables

+## 345. Add QUESTION3 variable

+### 345.1

+Use `echo` to print the third question after the other two.

+#### HINTS

+- Add `echo $QUESTION3` below the `read LOCATION`

-## 350. read FOOD
+## 350. read WEBSITE

 ### 350.1

-read FOOD
+Add code to `read` input into a variable named `WEBSITE`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `read WEBSITE` below where you printed your third question

-## 360. echo a sentence with all read variables
+## 360. echo final sentence

 ### 360.1

-Use the `echo` command and your variables to print this line to the terminal, `I found out that your name is <name>, you are from <location>, and your favorite food is <food>`.
-Use your three variables in place of `<name>`, `<location>`, and `<food>`.
+In your response, instead of printing the users name and location, change the `echo` command to print this sentence: `Hello $NAME from $LOCATION.
+I learned that your favorite coding website is $WEBSITE!`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- The command should look like this: `echo Hello $NAME from $LOCATION.
+I learned that your favorite coding website is $WEBSITE!`

+## 363. ./questionnaire

+### 363.1

+Run the script and enter values when the program is waiting.
+Lets see the final output.

+#### HINTS

+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

+## 366. Add line breaks around final sentence

+### 366.1

+One last thing.
+Change that final sentence to print an empty line before it like you did for the title.

+#### HINTS

+- Use the `echo` command with the `-e` flag and a newline (`\n`) character
+- Here's an example: `echo -e "\n<message>"`
+- The final command should look like this: `echo "\nHello $NAME from $LOCATION.
+I learned that your favorite coding website is $WEBSITE!"`

 ## 370. ./questionnaire

 ### 370.1

-Run the script and enter values when asked.
+Run it one last time and enter values when it asks to see if you like how it looks.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 380. touch countdown.sh

 ### 380.1

+Looks good.
 I think you are done that script for now.
 Use the `touch` command to create a new file named `countdown.sh` in your `project` folder.
 This program will count down from a given input.

 #### HINTS